dxd - dynax driver framework

 • Object construction might fail with object status.
 Always check object status!

-please request svn read access by inquiring to dxd@d.nosp@m.ynax.nosp@m..at
+please request git read access by inquiring to dxd@d.nosp@m.ynax.nosp@m..at

 Speed